Raiondesu/eventhoven/README.md

 A main list of features includes (but not limited to):
 - Full tree-shaking
 - Functional-style API
+- Multiple event arguments
 - Versatile plugin system (using [meta-events](#meta-events))
-- Fully type-safe - each event remembers its type signature
+- Fully type-safe - each event map remembers its event names and type signature (no need for hacky enums)
 - All functions a curried - makes it easier to use in functionally-structured projects
 - **SOLID**
   - **S**RP - every function does only one thing